tejas09012002/tejas09012002/README.md

 ### Hi there 👋 I'm Tejas!
 final year undergraduate student.
 I am passionate about Web Development and other technologies.
-I am a Front End Developer.
+I am a MERN Developer.

 - 📫 Reach me:
 - [linkedin/in/tejas-sharma](https://www.linkedin.com/in/tejas-sharma-3ba370200/)